Agnes of Aquitaine, wife of Ramiro II of Aragon: Queenship

 The first known royal diploma in which Agnes appears as queen is an original dated 29 January 1136.
-By August Agnes had borne a daughter, Petronilla.
+By August Agnes had borne Ramiro a daughter, Petronilla.
 Agnes' last appearance in an Aragonese document is from October 1136: a joint donation with her husband of a mill and a horse at Loscertales to the monastery of San Pedro de Antefruenzo.
 She and Ramiro may have separated shortly after this.
 Her brother died on a pilgrimage to Santiago de Compostela on 3 April 1137.
 It was probably during his passage through Iberia that his consent to the proposed marriage of the infant Petronilla was obtained; there is no evidence that Agnes took any part in arranging the future of her daughter.

 In a series of acts between 11 August and 13 November 1137, Ramiro betrothed his daughter to the powerful Count Raymond Berengar IV of Barcelona, made his subjects swear an oath of allegiance to the count and then handed over the royal power to him.
 The transfer of power done, Ramiro returned to religious life and Agnes retired to the Abbey of Fontevraud, where her mother had lived.
 She is recorded there between 1141 and 1147, and there she died around 1159.